Private Lessons are an important part of a fencer`s training.

 - All coaches may be reached directly via personal cell phone or email.

 - Payment is due to your coach for each private lesson, in advance, or at the time of the lesson.
 Your Coach will accept cash and a cheque at lesson time.
 Forgetting to pay for a lesson is very insulting.

 - Once a lesson is scheduled the fencer is financially responsible for that lesson fee.

 - Club members & currently enrolled students have priority for lesson times.
 Lessons for non-members will be scheduled as time allows.

-- Fee for private lesson with our Master of Arms are as follows: 60 minutes – €50, 30 minutes – €25.
+- The fee for a private lesson with our Master of Arms is as follows: 60 minutes – €70, 30 minutes – €35.

 - Lesson Cards Pembroke Fencing Club offers lesson cards for purchase in blocks of six lessons.